Pre-Kindergarten Program Overview

 Qualifying for the Pre-K Program FAQ

 The Wilson County Schools Pre-Kindergarten Program targets at-risk 4-year olds, with first priority given to children whose family income meets the federal poverty guidelines.
 The following information will help answer your questions about the program.
-If you have additional questions, please email Jenn Moreland, Pre-K Lead Teacher.
+If you have additional questions, please email Jenn Moreland, Pre-K Lead.

 HOW DOES MY CHILD QUALIFY FOR THE PRE-K PROGRAM?

-- The family income meets the requirements for the federal poverty guidelines
+- The family meets federal income poverty guidelines

-- The parent is deployed in active military duty
+- Have a parent deployed in active military duty

 WHAT HAPPENS AFTER REGISTRATION?